 All of this helps to determine whether or not the project is feasible enough to actually happen.
 If and once a decision has been made to proceed, then the project can move on to the next phase.

 As a key element to a project’s success, a project plan should include details pertaining to the project’s scope, goals and objectives, and how the goals and objectives will be achieved.
-It should also include how risk will be managed, how communication will circulate, and what tools will be used (Zenkit, obvs).
+It should also include how risk will be managed, how communication will circulate, and what tools will be used.

 When most people think of “project management”, what they usually think of is what happens during this phase, the execution of the project.
 This is where processes are implemented, resources are allocated, and tasks are assigned.

-The final phase is where everything is wrapped up and all activities across the project comes to a conclusion.
-Closure doesn’t necessarily equal to success, even when a project fails it still needs to be closed.
+The final phase is where everything is wrapped up and all activities across the project come to a conclusion.
+Closure doesn’t necessarily equate to success, even when a project fails it still needs to be closed.
 Common things that happen during this phase include—but aren’t limited to—the following:

-- Project is signed off and documents are handed over
+- The project is signed off and documents are handed over

 - Deliverables are given back